saiyamjain0012/Mused-AI-enabled-music-app/README.md

 __Mused-AI-enabled-music-app__

-This is a __Flask based__ webapp that lets the user to do the following-
+This is a __Flask based__ webapp that lets the user do the following-
 * Make Karaoke version of the song
 * Make the song ambisonic or 8D in nature
 * Split all the instruments and vocal components